ZeroTrace AirLeak

 What runs on the AirLeak unit, and how to interact with it

 The AirLeak firmware is what makes the unit do what it does.
-It runs on the ESP32-S3, drives both radios, decodes every captured frame, classifies devices, fires alerts, and streams the result to the desktop app over USB.
+It runs on the ESP32-S3, drives the BLE radio, decodes every captured advertisement, classifies devices, fires alerts, and streams the result to the mobile app over Bluetooth.

-This section is the advanced reference for the firmware: the CLI, the settings, every heartbeat field, the alert engine, the safe-mode behavior, and how settings persist across reboots.
+This section is the advanced reference for the firmware: how you talk to it, what settings persist, the alert engine, the safe-mode behavior, and how state survives reboots.

 If you're just getting started, start with Installation and First Capture.
 Come back here when you want to tune behavior or understand what the unit is reporting.